stefan-wolfsheimer/Z80-ASM/README.md

          whose address is specified by
 	 the contents of the Index register pair IY plus the signed displacement d
+* q      any of the registers A, B, C, D, E, H, L or F
 * r	 any of the registers A, B, C, D, E, H, or L
 * s	 any of r, n, (HL), (IX+d) or (IY+d)
 * m	 any of r, (HL), (IX+d) or (IY+d)